Blue card rights and obligations for individuals

 Suspension of blue card or exemption card

-- not apply for, start or continue child-related work
+- not start or continue child-related work regulated by the blue card system

-- return your card to us immediately unless already surrendered to the Queensland Police Service.
+- return your card to us immediately unless you have already given it to the Queensland Police Service.

 Cancellation of blue card or exemption card

-- not apply for, start or continue child-related work
+- not start or continue child-related work regulated by the blue card system

 - return your card to us immediately.

-If you have been issued with a negative notice, you are considered a restricted person.
+If you have been issued with a negative notice, you are also a restricted person.

 A restricted person is a person who either: